 The Ben Maltz Gallery supports the artistic/cultural production of creative professionals and connects their work to the Otis community and the public at large through exhibitions, presentations, and publications.
-The Gallery—equal parts public forum, classroom, laboratory—is an active academic partner on and off campus.
+The Gallery—equal parts public forum, classroom, and laboratory—is an active academic partner on and off campus.
 Its expansive curatorial initiatives provide direct experience with artists/designers/curators/scholars and their work within an environment that fosters conversation, curiosity, visual literacy, critical thinking, individuality, collaboration, and social responsibility.
 Engaging in a wide range of contemporary art and ideas, the Gallery highlights work that pushes the frontiers of traditional form and subject matter while providing a contextual framework for interpretation, reflection, and understanding.
 Open free to the public year round, the Gallery serves Los Angeles’ vibrant art community and the City's diverse population, while acting as an important educational resource for students, faculty, and staff.
 It also reaches beyond the region by both originating and participating in national and international touring exhibitions and programs.

 Attentive visitors from the student body, campus community, and general public will be able to: